EMBL-EBI-GCA/gca_hipsci_browser/app/md/assays.md

 contributes to variation in cell behaviour.
 We thus measure how cells respond to specific extrinsic stimuli that represent key components of the stem cell microenvironment (niche) in vivo.

+### Whole genome sequencing

+A small selection of cell lines have been selected for deep whole genome sequencing by Illumina XTen.